programmerbrown/project_two-general-assembly-my_wino_friends/README.md

 _To-Do List:_
 * Make sure to include a user story that checks the validity of input data
 * Find an icon for the Account Settings page that I can load in my application
+* Redirect from '/users' to somewhere else...the '/users' should not be accessible